metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

      * inspiration
      * parody
  * reconstruction?
-* part work has part
+* parts (work has part)
  * excerpts
  * quotation
  * citation/refrence
-   something about references can also be things like informations specify "parafrases" -> vites is these are the sources of that text explain the difference between citation and excerpt. excerpt is a section of text verbatim, a paragraph taken from whatever a citation is instead a a work (book) used as a source for whatever in *this* work, usually this is more common for non-fiction reference material will often have a bunch of these.
+   something about references can also be things like informations specify "parafrases" -> cites is these are the sources of that text explain the difference between citation and excerpt. excerpt is a section of text verbatim, a paragraph taken from whatever a citation is instead a work (book) used as a source for whatever in *this* work, usually this is more common for non-fiction. reference material will often have a bunch of these.